amateur80lvl/lxcex/book/ch7-plausible-deniability.md

 [ -x /mnt/$VOLUME_NAME/bootstrap-lxcex ] && /mnt/$VOLUME_NAME/bootstrap-lxcex $VOLUME_NAME
 ```

-The script does the very minimum, delegating all the rest to `bootstrap-lxcex` located on hidden volume.
+The script does the very minimum, delegating all the rest to `bootstrap-lxcex` located on the hidden volume.
 Some aspects:
 * Device is identified by serial number.
 Run `lsblk -d -pno NAME,SERIAL` to list them all.
-* Cerpent cipher can be faster than AES on retro hardware with no AES acceleration.
+* Serpent cipher can be faster than AES on retro hardware with no AES acceleration.
   On modern CPUs AES is preferred.
 * /mnt is overlapped with tmpfs to avoid exposing the use of hidden volume
 * The script stops if hidden volume is not formatted.
 So when you run it for the first time, you can proceed with formatting manually.